Vishva Vidya — Vedanta Tradicional

 yoga sutras patanjali vedanta

-"Yoga" is probably the best-known Sanskrit word in the world.
-But few people know that Patañjali's classical Yoga is a complete philosophical system -- not a collection of postures.
+"Yoga" is probably the most well-known Sanskrit word in the world.
+But few know that Patañjali's classical Yoga is a complete philosophical system — not a collection of postures.
 And even fewer know how it relates to Vedānta.

 Let's clarify this.